Ph.D. in Finance

 An international reputation for academic excellence

-Finance faculty at Boston College are experts in their disciplines and globally acclaimed for their scholarship, research, and mentorship.
+Faculty in the Seidner Department of Finance are experts in their disciplines and globally acclaimed for their scholarship, research, and mentorship.
 In our collegial environment, students typically collaborate with one another and with faculty to produce groundbreaking research.

 The academic program begins with systematic, rigorous training in quantitative methods, economics, and finance.
 In addition, students complete a major research project, serve as research and teaching assistants, and write a doctoral dissertation.